lifelike/pangamebook/README.md

 gamebook-shuffle        boolean  true        Shuffle sections gamebook-strong-links   boolean  true        Use strong text style for links

-# Gamebook Graph (Graphviz DOT)
+# Gamebook Graph (Graphviz)
-The included Pandoc filter *pangamebookdot.lua* can create a plain-text DOT file from a generated gamebook, that can then be used with the *dot* command from [Graphviz](https://graphviz.org) to generate an image (e.g PNG) of how all sections in the book are connected.
+The included Pandoc filter *pangamebookgv.lua* can create a plain-text Graphviz file from a generated gamebook, that can then be used with the *dot* or *twopi* commands from [Graphviz](https://graphviz.org) to generate an image (e.g PNG) of how all sections in the book are connected.
 Both the original header and assigned number of each section is included in the graph.

 # Examples
 The file *example.md* is a Pandoc Markdown example gamebook.
 Open your favorite